Privacy and Complaints Policies

 How we collect information about you

-Your information may be shared with us by independent organisers, or fundraising sites like Just Giving or Easy Fundraising.
+Your information may be shared with us by independent organisers, or fundraising sites like Just Giving or The Big Give.
 These independent third parties will only do so when you have indicated that you wish to support Campaign for National Parks and with your consent.
 You should check their privacy policy when you provide your information to understand fully how they will process your data.

-How this information is used, who has access to it, where it’s stored and long we keep for
+How this information is used, who has access to it, where it is stored and how long we keep it for

 Any personal data relating to you will be used and recorded by us in accordance with current data protection legislation and this policy.
 We will use the information you provide to: